Save 10% with code ESIMDB10 prices from only $4.50. Tier 1 network coverage.

 Use code ESIMDB15 for 15% discount.
 Limited time only.

-Over 100 travel eSIM brands and more than 2, 800 prepaid data plans are available in El Salvador.
-With this wide variety of options, travelers can easily find an eSIM that fits their needs.
+Approximately 110 travel eSIM brands and roughly 3, 200 prepaid data plans are available for use in El Salvador, offering travelers a wide variety of options to find a plan that meets their needs.

 El Salvador's mobile telecommunications sector is served by several major Mobile Network Operators (MNOs):